 Mixed Tomatoes with Balsamic and Dill Bruschetta

-We love the refreshing juicy quality of a ripe tomato, but not only does this fruit taste great, it is also a great source of inflammation-fighting vitamin C.
+We love the refreshing juicy quality of a ripe tomato.
+Not only does this fruit taste great, it's also an amazing source of inflammation-fighting vitamin C.

 These little power players are packed full of iron and magnesium, both of which help your blood flow through your body and reduce inflammation.